dataiku/dss-visual-edit/docs/get-started-crud-python-api.md

 The implementation of these methods is based on the [Event Sourcing pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing): instead of directly storing the current state of the edited data, we use an append-only store to record the full series of actions on that data.
 This store is a dataset that we call the "editlog".

-When the `DataEditor` class is instantiated on a given dataset, it creates an "editlog" dataset and 2 recipes that create an "editlog pivoted" and an "edited" dataset (if they don't already exist).
+When the `DataEditor` class is instantiated on a given dataset, it creates an "editlog" dataset and 2 recipes that create an "edits" and an "edited" dataset (if they don't already exist).
 Those datasets are created on the same connection as the original dataset.

 Edits made via CRUD methods instantly add rows to the editlog.
-The editlog pivoted and the edited datasets are only updated when the recipes that build them are run.
+The edits and the edited datasets are only updated when the recipes that build them are run.